["learn"]

 Chocolate Bitters

-Although chocolate bitters may seem like an unlikely bitters to add into cocktails (Angostura makes a cocoa version too) — they say, one can stir it into almost any drink, including a whiskey Manhattan or brandy cocktails as well as something made with an aged rum or tequila.
+Although chocolate bitters may seem like an unlikely bitters to add into cocktails (Angostura makes a cocoa version too), they say one can stir it into almost any drink, including a whiskey Manhattan or brandy cocktails as well as something made with an aged rum or tequila.
 Of course, in a Chocolate Martini or Espresso Martini it would be delicious!

 Hipster barman pouring Campari